Akutchi/French-Nomaian/README.md

 Instead of saying each time what parts I took from where, I prefered to dedicate a full sub-section to the people that made this project possible.
-Thus, I want to thank [36CornDog](https://www.reddit.com/r/outerwilds/comments/15fj6yu/took_a_shot_at_a_nomai_writing_system/) from who I took the language model in order to create my french nomaiain dialect.
+Thus, I want to thank [36CornDog](https://www.reddit.com/r/outerwilds/comments/15fj6yu/took_a_shot_at_a_nomai_writing_system/) from who I took the language model in order to create my french nomaian dialect.
-I also want to thank [YanWittman](https://github.com/YanWittmann/ow-written-nomai-lang) and [evanfield](https://github.com/evanfields/NomaiText.jl) who has already created fully functionnal project that I could rely on and that I encourage you to go check out.
+I also want to thank [YanWittman](https://github.com/YanWittmann/ow-written-nomai-lang) and [evanfield](https://github.com/evanfields/NomaiText.jl) who have already created fully functionnal projects that I could rely on and that I encourage you to go check out.

 ## Project